 This next tip is one of the most interesting I things I found in my research.
 I’m going to show you some of the inner workings of the Job Success Score formula and reveal why some freelancers lose points for seemingly no reason (spoiler: there’s always a reason).

-To better understand your Job Success Score, you first need to understand something called a “Net Promoter Score”.
+To better understand how Upwork’s Job Success Score is calculated, you first need to understand something called a “Net Promoter Score”.

 Net Promoter Score (NPS) is a popular metric used by companies to measure customer satisfaction.

 Companies ask a single question, “On a scale of 1 to 10, How likely are you to recommend our company/product/service to a friend or colleague?”

 All the answers are put into a basic formula, and the result is your Net Promoter Score.

 To see how this ties into Job Success Score, let’s take a peek at Upwork from the client’s perspective…